dgadams/piaware/README.md

       JSON_LOCATION_ACCURACY: 2
 ```
 ## Notes
-- nginx is expecting two certificate files
-    - acme.key
+- full build of piaware with dump1090 and nginx.
-    - acme.fullchain
+    - 186 MB
 ## Acknowledgements
 - Thanks to Flightaware for providing the original files
 - And thank you to wherever I got the piaware .deb file for AMD64
-    - I'm considering building piaware from scratch for the next commit.
+    - I think abcd567a.